-A burette is one of the most common laboratory equipment used in chemistry and biology laboratories to perform titrations.
+A burette is one of the most common laboratory equipment used in chemistry and biology laboratories to perform a titration.
 A burette is a long glass tube that consists of a graduated scale attached to its curved body, a nozzle at one end to dispense solution, an open-end to pour the solution, and a tap or a valve attached to the base that is used to control the flow of the solution.
-The main purpose of a burette is to dispense a small and controlled amount of liquid.
+The main purpose of a burette is to dispense the liquid in a controlled manner.

 20. Watch Glass